 This would mean:

-Let’s see what other DTC brands could do to improve their retention rate if they’re looking for better outcomes than Casper’s not-so-promising IPO.
+Let’s see what other DTC brands could do to improve their retention rate if they’re looking for better outcomes than Casper’s IPO that came out at $12 a share.

 Higher retention rate comes with higher CLTV, which offsets customer acquisition costs (CACs) and yields better unit economics (a customer is the unit).